metrorailings/OwlBlog/content/posts/week-7-insights-1.md

 Jameis Winston with the deep throw attempts.

 Jamal Adams is the Seattle defense's best player.
 And that's just sad.
+He's an outside linebacker masquerading as a safety.

 ***